cern-it-efp/EOSC-Testsuite/docs/clouds/cloudsigma.rst

      - VM's RAM measured in bytes (max is 137438953472). (required)
    * - flavor.cpu
      - VM's CPU Clock speed measured in MHz (max is 124000). (required)
+   * - staticIPs
+     - Array of Static IPs to use, instead of automatically obtained ones.

 Credentials file's example: